TypesettingTools/arch1t3cht-Aegisub-Scripts/README.md

 - Some online place to find or share recorded chains.

 ## Scripts for Editing and QC
 These scripts try to provide shortcuts for actions in editing or in applying QC notes.
-They're taylored to the processes and conventions in the group I'm working in, but maybe they'll also be useful for other people.
+They're tailored to the processes and conventions in the group I'm working in, but maybe they'll also be useful for other people.

 ### Rewriting Tools
 This script is for whenever you're editing subtitles but want to also preserve the original line in the same subtitle line.
 It wraps the previous line in braces, but also escapes any styling tags it contains.
 Conversely, it can revert to any of the deactivated lines with one hotkey.